1/1/2026

 5. Add Natural Sources of Food and Shelter

-hink hydrangeas, arrowwood, holly, and spruce.
-These short, dense plants are how you can attract cardinals all the while making your yard pretty!
+Hydrangeas, arrowwood, holly, and spruce will help attract cardinals all the while making your yard pretty!

 Cardinal “Sins” to avoid